isomerpages/moe-cjc/_academic-information/Mathematics and Science/Chemistry.md

 <br><strong>I took Combined Science at ‘O’ Level.
 Will I be able to cope with H1/H2 Chemistry?</strong>
 <br>A-Level Chemistry does build upon your knowledge of O-Level Chemistry.
-However, performance is largely dependent on your consistency and effort as you study the subject.</p>
+However, performance is largely dependent on your consistency and effort as you study the subject.&nbsp;</p>
-<p>Combined Science would not have covered Electrolysis and Metallic Bonding,
+<p>Combined Science students would not have covered topics on Electrolysis,
-as well as major concepts in Energy from Chemicals, Kinetics (Chemical Reactions), and structures of covalent compounds, which have been covered in Pure Chemistry.</p>
+Metallic Bonding, as well as major concepts in Energy from Chemical Kinetics (Chemical Reactions), structures of covalent compounds, and selected sections in Organic Chemistry, These learning outcomes would have been covered by students who have taken Pure Chemistry at ‘O’ Levels.&nbsp;</p>
 <p>Many other topics are new and all students start on an equal footing.</p>
 <p><strong>What is the assessment format for H1 / H2 Chemistry?</strong>
 <br>In addition to the lack of Practical Exams for H1 Chemistry, the assessment